-In seismic sections, Precambrian-Caledonian basement rocks commonly show chaotic reflections, most likely arising from their complex tectonic history (e.g., Caledonian folding, shearing, thrusting and post-Caledonian extensional and contractional overprints), and subparallel reflections, possibly corresponding to seismic artifacts (e.g., multiples; Figure 4a-g; see high-resolution DataverseNO for versions of all figures and supplements; https://doi.org/10.18710/MXKQPE).
+In seismic sections, Precambrian-Caledonian basement rocks commonly show chaotic reflections, most likely arising from their complex tectonic history (e.g., Caledonian folding, shearing, and thrusting and post-Caledonian extensional and contractional overprints), and subparallel reflections, possibly corresponding to seismic artifacts (e.g., multiples; Fig. 5a-g; see DataverseNO for high-resolution versions of all figures and supplements; https://doi.org/10.18710/IIHGSH, Koehl, 2021b).

-Potential Devonian rocks of the Andrée Land Group in Reindalspasset (Figure 1a-b) are characterized by partly disrupted, semi-continuous, sub-parallel to chaotic, moderate- to lowamplitude seismic reflections (Figure 4g).
-The moderate- to low-amplitude character of internal seismic reflections within this seismic unit suggests that it is made up with relatively homogeneous deposits with minor lithological variations.
-Thus, Devonian rocks in Reindalspasset are likely composed of thick successions of medium- to fine-grained sedimentary rocks such as siltstone and shales, possibly of the Lower- Devonian Wood Bay (or time-equivalent Marietoppen Formation in southern Spitsbergen) and/or Middle Devonian Grey Hoek and/or Wijde Bay formations.
+Potential Devonian rocks of the Andrée Land Group in Reindalspasset (Figs. 1a-b and 2) are characterized by partly disrupted, semi-continuous, sub-parallel to chaotic, moderate- to low-amplitude seismic reflections (Fig. 5g).
+The moderate- to low-amplitude character of internal seismic reflections within this seismic unit suggests that it is made up of relatively homogeneous deposits with minor lithological variations.
+Thus, Devonian rocks in Reindalspasset are interpreted to consist of thick successions of medium- to fine-grained sedimentary rocks such as siltstone and shales, possibly of the Lower Devonian Wood Bay (or time-equivalent Marietoppen Formation in southern Spitsbergen) and/or Middle Devonian Grey Hoek and/or Wijde Bay formations.